Real-Time QP Solvers: A Concise Review and Practical Guide Towards Legged Robots: Introduction

 \section{Introduction}

-Real-time optimization forms the backbone of advanced legged robot control, encompassing state estimation~\cite{van2024fusion}, motion planning, and dynamic control~\cite{dicarlo2018,wensing2023}.
-Quadratic programming (QP)~\cite{ProxQP} emerges as a standout approach, enabling the formulation of control objectives and constraints in a convex, computationally efficient, and theoretically sound framework.
-QP-based methods underpin robust performance in legged and humanoid robotics, even under severe latency, computational, and energy constraints~\cite{verschueren2018thesis,acados}.
+Real-time optimization forms the backbone of advanced legged robot control~\cite{Humanoid_rev}, including state estimation~\cite{van2024fusion,namlearning}, motion planning~\cite{Humanoid_rev}, and dynamic control~\cite{dicarlo2018,wensing2023}.
+Quadratic programming (QP)~\cite{ProxQP} enables the formulation of control objectives and constraints in a convex, computationally efficient, and theoretically grounded framework, and it is widely adopted in legged and humanoid control stacks under stringent latency and energy constraints~\cite{verschueren2018thesis,acados}.